rootnegativ1/unifi-wifi/README.md

   ---

+- **verify_ssl** <sup><sub>boolean</sub></sup> (optional, default: false)

+  The *truthiness* of this variable is used to enable or disable SSL certificate verification.
+Set to false (or omit) if your Home Assistant instance uses an http-only URL, or you have a self-signed SSL certificate and haven’t installed the CA certificate to enable verification.
+Otherwise set to true.

+  ---

 - **networks** <sup><sub>list</sub></sup> (optional)

-  Using the ```ssid``` key, any wireless networks included here will have binary sensor and camera entities created.
+  Using the ```ssid``` key, any wireless networks included here will have binary sensor and image entities created.
 The binary sensor indicates whether the network is enabled (on) or disabled (off) and has additional attributes including ssid name, network id, and password.
-The camera uses the [local_file](https://www.home-assistant.io/integrations/local_file/) native integration to display a QR code for joining the wireless network.
+The image uses the [Image](https://www.home-assistant.io/integrations/image) native integration released in [2023.7](https://www.home-assistant.io/blog/2023/07/05/release-20237/#image-entities) to display a QR code for joining the wireless network.

   ---